-The judge shall hear the child himself or appoint a person to conduct his or her hearing.
-This is a person engaged in social, psychological or medical-psychological activities.
+The judge hears the child himself or appoints a person to conduct his or her hearing.
+This is a person who is active in the social, psychological or medico-psychological field.

-The role of the lawyer is to explain to the child the process of the hearing and to help him express his feelings.
+The lawyer's role is to explain to the child the course of the hearing and to help him express his feelings.

 The hearing of the child shall be the subject of a report drawn up in the interests of the child.
 It is not necessarily a word-for-word transcription of the child's words.

-This report is made known to the parents according to rules defined by the judge.
+This report shall be made known to the parents in accordance with rules laid down by the judge.